intel/vscode-quantum-sdk/README.md

 	}, ...
 ]
 ```
-Defines the gates that will be displayed on the circuit board.
-Gates require a name and a list of qbits to act upon.
-There is also an option to add attributes which will be displayed when the user hovers over that specific gate.
-Notice that some gates such as `MeasZ` have a custom gate icon.

 ## Syntax Highlighting
 This extension extends the list of keywords that are highlighted by VSCode to include grammar from the [Intel<sub>®</sub> Quantum SDK](https://developer.intel.com/quantumsdk).